Skip to Main Content

 • Check older maps and atlases.
 State and county borders changed over the years.
 The county, town or state that you're ancestor lived in may have been different than the way it exists today.

-• Be sure to check different spellings of names or try using the Soundex Indexing system for names.
+• Be sure to check different spellings of names.
 Spelling may not have been standardized during your ancestor's lifetime.

 Paleography